Research summary

 • a call for action from stakeholders

-• establishing a partnership with the UK’s leading charity to support individuals affected by perinatal mental illness, PANDAS Foundation
+• the UK’s leading charity to support individuals affected by perinatal mental illness, PANDAS Foundation

 • a partnership with The Open University to conduct empirical research in the context of UK policing.
 Data collection involved biographical narrative interviews and a focus group with stakeholders